Monica Mason MA MBACP Accred.

-I now work in private practice and apart from therapy I also provide supervision.
+I now work mainly in private practice and apart from therapy I also provide supervision for therapists and trainees.
 I am an Accredited member of BACP and I subscribe to their codes of ethics.
 I continue to develop professionally, undertaking courses and workshops regularly as well as attending ongoing supervision.

 Registered / Accredited